igpmn/gees/docs/intro.md

 * Balanced growth path

-* Room for judgmental assumptions
+* Ease of operation and judgmental adjustments

 ---